brinalesser/BattenVisionML/CTest/README.md

     target_link_libraries (executable_name ${tool_lib} pthread libplctag.a)

 ---------------------------------------------------------------------------------
+## OpenCV installation

 To install OpenCV, run the following command in the terminal on the Raspberry Pi:

     pip3 install opencv-python

 ---------------------------------------------------------------------------------
+## Rebuiling the executables

-Once all the libraries have been installed, the executables can be rebuilt and run using the following commands in the terminal on the Raspberry Pi starting in the CTest folder using the CMakeLists file in the CTest folder.
+Once all the libraries have been installed, the executables can be rebuilt and run using the following commands in the terminal on the Raspberry Pi starting in the CTest folder, using the CMakeLists file in the CTest folder.

-    cd build
-    cmake ..
-    make
+    mkdir build #don't need to do this if folder already exists cd build
+    cmake ..    #don't need to do this if CMakeLists.txt has not been changed make
     ./bin/name_of_executable_to_run